josephworks/DotnetWebDevelopment/README.md

 Core with React Redux utilizes TSX files, which is a TypeScript ( .TS) file written using JSX syntax.

+Cystemz thinks that the dream stack is express js, react, cloudflare, socket.io, and tailwind.

 ## Todo

 Test Rider support.